Pikne-Programy/pikne-zadania/API.md

 The common errors status codes are:

 - 400, when the request is invalid,
+- 401, when the authentication has failed or is required and is not provided,
 - 500, if there is a problem on the server-side.

 ***